adamfoneil/WorkTracker/README.md

 If you want to log custom data with a job, use the optional `data` argument on the `StartAsync` or `StartUniqueAsync` methods.
 This will call `JsonConvert.SerializeObject` and store it in the [Job.Data](https://github.com/adamosoftware/WorkTracker/blob/master/WorkTracker.Library/Models/Job.cs#L33) column.

 This library will (at least try to) create a couple tables in your database [Job](https://github.com/adamosoftware/WorkTracker/blob/master/WorkTracker.Library/Models/Job.cs) and [Error](https://github.com/adamosoftware/WorkTracker/blob/master/WorkTracker.Library/Models/Error.cs).
 Table creation happens with the [InitializeAsync](https://github.com/adamosoftware/WorkTracker/blob/master/WorkTracker.Library/JobTracker.cs#L72) method.

+See the [tests](https://github.com/adamosoftware/WorkTracker/blob/master/JobManager.Test/BasicTests.cs) to see it in action.